 Netflix is one of the giants of the on-demand streaming world.
-It’ll cost you $15.99/mo. to access its 4K catalog, and you’ll need a minimum internet speed of 25 Mbps.
+It’ll cost you $17.99/mo. to access its 4K catalog, and you’ll need a minimum internet speed of 25 Mbps.
 Watch Netflix on a range of devices, including 4K TVs by the likes of LG and Samsung and any modern 4K streaming device like Roku Ultra.
 Expect to be able to watch all of Netflix’s biggest original shows like The Crown in 4K along with mega movies like The Irishman and stand-out documentaries such as Blue Planet.
 Visit our Netflix review for more information.

 Best 4K streaming services for on-demand

 On-demand content allows you to watch any title at any time.
 Here are the best services for 4K on-demand viewing: